abksiddique/I2PEMM/README.md

 ---

-## Current Status

-- Core mathematical framework defined
-- Initial empirical observations completed
-- Extended validation and refinement in progress
-- Figures and analysis notebooks under active development

-This repository will be updated as the manuscript matures.

----

 ## How to Use This Repository

 You may use this repository to:

 - Understand the **methodological structure** of the study
 - Follow the **modeling and validation logic**
-- Reproduce selected figures (when scripts are provided)
+- Reproduce the statistical validation results using the notebooks and data files
 - Extend the models for comparative or follow-up research

 If you build upon this work, proper citation is expected.

 ---

-## Citation (Preliminary)
+## Citation

-Citation details will be finalized upon publication.

-For now, please cite the working paper as:
+If this repository or the associated paper contributes to your research, please cite:

-> Siddique A. Muntaka. *The Emerging Network Topology of the Invisible Internet Project: Mathematical Modeling and Empirical Validation*.
-Manuscript in preparation.
+> Siddique A. Muntaka, Jacques Bou Abdo, and Liaquat Hossain.
+"Bridging the Epistemic Gap in the Invisible Internet: Extended Mathematical Modeling and Empirical Characterization of I2P Topology."
+Under review, Network and Distributed System Security (NDSS) Symposium 2026.

+---

+## Related Work

+- **SWARM-I2P Dataset** — Muntaka et al. (2025). *Mapping the Invisible Internet: Framework and Dataset*.
+Data in Brief, Elsevier. [https://github.com/abksiddique/swarmi2p/](https://github.com/abksiddique/swarmi2p/)

 ---